Skip to article frontmatterSkip to article content

 12Ωk0=12a˙2H0212Ωm0a12Ωr0a212ΩΛ0a2\frac{1}{2}\Omega_k^0 = \frac{1}{2}\frac{\dot{a}^2}{H_0^2} - \frac{1}{2}\frac{\Omega_m^0}{a} - \frac{1}{2}\frac{\Omega_r^0}{a^2} - \frac{1}{2}\Omega_\Lambda^0 a^2

-This last equation resembles the equation for the conservation of mechanical energy for a massive body in one-dimensional motion.
+This last equation resembles the mechanical energy conservation equation for a massive body following one-dimensional motion.
 Let’s make the analogy:

 1. a¨H02=12Ωm0a2Ωr0a3+ΩΛ0a\frac{\ddot{a}}{H_0^2} = - \frac{1}{2}\frac{\Omega_m^0}{a^2 } -\frac{\Omega_r^0}{a^3 } + \Omega_\Lambda^0 a